tabsoverspaces/TimeFormatter/README.md

 5) months ( containing 30 days )
 6) years ( each containing 12 months )

+If the user-provided number of time units is bigger than the number of time units found in the provided time period, then the smaller value will be used.

 ## Usage
 ### Java
 1. Get the 'java_util' package which contains all necessary class files and add it to your project.